 In FY 2013, OVAE will launch a new discretionary grant program for model reentry education projects linking incarcerated students with education and training opportunities post release - one that will use funding transferred from the Department of Justice that was authorized by the "Second Chance Act."
-These projects will use a practical reentry education model developed by the Department, with assistance from leading experts, which was published last month.
+These projects will use a practical reentry education model developed by the Department, with assistance from leading experts, which was published last month.2 track after release when they return to their community.

-We are also pleased to note a closely-related initiative funded by several foundations (including the Ford, Gates and Open Society Foundations) at the post-secondary level - helping incarcerated persons start a college career behind bars and continue on this post-secondary track after release when they return to their community.
 The foundation-funded project will have a rigorous technical assistance and national evaluation component, and OVAE expects to collaborate with these efforts in order to test and improve models for reentry education programs.

+We are also pleased to note a closely-related initiative funded by several foundations (including the Ford, Gates and Open Society Foundations) at the post-secondary level - helping incarcerated persons start a college career behind bars and continue on this post-secondary

-&lt;sup>2 Reentry Model available at http://www2.ed.gov/about/offices/list/ovae/pi/AdultEd/reentry-model.pdf
+2 Reentry Model available at http://www2.ed.gov/about/offices/list/ovae/pi/AdultEd/reentry-model.pdf